Go API Reference v4.8.3¶

 apt-get install tesseract-ocr

-# Or use EasyOCR/PaddleOCR (Python packages)
+# Or use PaddleOCR (native) or EasyOCR (Python package)

 Context Timeout on Large Documents¶